 - The system uses the flowing water to create the energy needed to form the force field that stops hardness particles.

 The Yarna CWD24 electronic descaler is one of the unique systems that we have investigated thus far.
-Rather than the typical electromagnetic field that most electronic water descalers use, this system uses the water flow to its advantage by using the energy created by the water flow.
+Rather than the typical electromagnetic field that most electronic water descalers use, this system uses the water flow to its advantage by using the water flow’s energy.

-Because the bands are so much larger than most comparable systems, you are getting more energy dispersed in a larger surface area, which allows more areas for hardness particles to be trapped.
+Because the bands are so much larger than most comparable systems, you are getting more energy dispersed in a larger surface area, allowing more areas for hardness particles to be trapped.

-One of the biggest advantages of choosing this system is that it can handle any amount of water and any level of hardness.
+One of the biggest advantages of choosing this system is handling any amount of water and any level of hardness.
 Because the metal bands are so wide, you do not need to worry about the distance between your descaler and your water inlet.

 What We Liked: